sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d4-weekend-lab/mongo-relationships.md

 ##Route Design

-Remember RESTful routing?
-It's the most popular modern convention for designing resource paths for nested data.
+Remember to always make "RESTful" routes.
+RESTful routes are the most popular modern convention for designing resource paths for nested data.
 Here is an example of an application that has routes for `Store` and `Item` models:

 ###RESTful Routing
 || | |